Using Content Security Policy (CSP) to secure web applications

 Content-Security-Policy: script-src 'nonce-uG2bsk6JIH923nsvp01n24KE'

-Regenerating the nonce for every page load can be troublesome, so another approach is to use a cryptographic hash of the permitted code itself.
+Of course, this approach needs a way to regenerate and update the nonce for every page load, which can be troublesome.
+Another approach is to use a cryptographic hash of the permitted code itself.
 To do this, start by calculating the SHA hash of all characters inside the <script> tag (but without the tag itself).
 Then you can specify the hash value in the script-src directive, prefixing it with sha256-, sha384-, or sha512-, depending on the algorithm used.
-Here’s the same example, but without the nonce attribute:
+Here’s the same example but without the nonce attribute:

-The directive using the SHA256 hash of this code would then be:
+The directive for allowing this code via an SHA256 hash would then be:

-Apart from whitelisting content sources, CSP can also enforce restrictions on the actions that the current page can take.
+The main purpose of CSP is to whitelist content sources, but you can also use it to restrict actions that the current page can take.
 To use this functionality, use the sandbox directive to treat the page as though it was inside a sandboxed iframe.
-For a full description of restrictions enforced by sandboxing a page, see Sandboxing in the HTML5 spec.
+For a full description of restrictions applied by sandboxing a page, see Sandboxing in the HTML5 spec.

-Content Security Policy provides powerful functionality to control content sources and page behaviors.
-However, this also means that a single misconfigured directive could render a site partly or completely inaccessible to visitors, so you need a way to safely test directives.
+Content Security Policy is a powerful tool to control content sources and page behaviors, but this power also means that a single misconfigured directive could render your site partly or completely inaccessible to visitors.
+To prevent that, you need a way to safely test directives.

 Before you go live with your CSP directives, you can use the Content-Security-Policy-Report-Only header instead of Content-Security-Policy.
-In report-only mode, the browser will monitor the policy and report violations but without actually enforcing the restrictions.
+In report-only mode, the browser will monitor and report policy violations but without actually enforcing restrictions.
 Use the report-uri directive to tell the browser where it should post violation reports in JSON format.
 This can be any local or external URI, for example:

 Content-Security-Policy-Report-Only: default-src 'self'; ...;